Academy for Nursing and Health Occupations

 3. Grant writing

-4. Establishing clinical training
+4. Establishing community clinical partnerships

 5. Engage in succession planning